jf-sqasolution/craigslist-project/README.md

-#Java Automation Project
+#Craigslist Automation Project
-##Base Point for Java Automation Projects
+##Search for jobs on Craigslist based on keywords

-*Project for creating automation tests using Selenium WebDriver and TestNG.*
+*Project for an automation test using Selenium WebDriver to search for a set of keywords on Craigslist.*

 **Java 7**